zaiisao/Documentation/en/Interactive Broadcast/effect_mixing_ios.md

 // Play an audio effect file
-let soundId = 1 // The sound id of the audio effect file to play let filePath = "your filepath" // The file path to the audio effect let loopCount = 1 // The playback count. -1 means inifinite loop until stopEffect() or stopAllEffects() is called. let pitch = 1 // Set the pitch of the audio effect. let pan = 1 // Set the spatial position of the audio effect.
-0 means the audio effect shows ahead. let gain = 0 // Set the volume.
+let soundId = 1 // The sound id of the audio effect file to play let filePath = "your filepath" // The file path to the audio effect let loopCount = 1 // The playback count. -1 means inifinite loop. let pitch = 1 // Set the pitch of the audio effect. let pan = 1 // Set the spatial position of the effect.
+0 means the effect shows ahead. let gain = 0 // Set the volume.
 The value range is 0 to 100.
-100 represents the original volume. let publish = true // Set whether to publish the audio effecet. agoraKit.playEffect(Int32(soundId), filePath: filePath, loopCount: Int32(loopCount), pitch: pitch, pan: pan, gain: gain, publish: publish)
+100 is the original volume. let publish = true // Set whether to publish the audio effecet. agoraKit.playEffect(Int32(soundId), filePath: filePath, loopCount: Int32(loopCount), pitch: pitch, pan: pan, gain: gain, publish: publish)